bytex-solutions/snamp/docs/adapters/syslog-adapter.md

 Any other | DEBUG(8)

 ## Facility level
 Facility level for attributes and notifications may be specified in the configuration.
-The default value for attributes is `AUDIT`.
-The default value for notifications is `DAEMON`.
-There are the following supported facility levels:
+Default value for attributes is `AUDIT`.
+Default value for notifications is `DAEMON`.
+There are following supported facility levels:

 Numeric code | Enum value | Description
 ---- | ----